 Passport Stamp Translation

-If you are applying for Permanent Residence (PR) a Certified Copy of the original document must accompany your translation as well.
+If you are applying for Permanent Residence (PR), a Certified Copy of the original document may be required to accompany your translation.
 Our team at LiM has a Commissioner for Oaths on site to make your process easier.
 Click to view rates for Certified Copies.
 A Certified Copy is an exact copy with the signature of the Commissioner for Oaths on the document as well as the date and the seal to certify that they have seen the original.

 At times, translating your passport can be a long process.
-Citizenship and Immigration Canada requires you to have a certified translation of all stamps and visas that are in foreign languages and at times, it may be difficult to identify which ones need translating.
+Immigration, Refugees and Citizenship Canada (IRCC) requires you to have a Certified Translation of all stamps and visas that are in foreign languages and at times, it may be difficult to identify which ones need translating.
 There may also be more than one language involved if you have traveled to different countries with the same passport.
 If this is the case, we recommend coming into our office so we can help you take care of this process with ease and make sure that your passport translation is accepted by Citizenship and Immigration Canada.